Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 <details><summary>Example</summary>

-Your task is to do an online book library.
+Your task is tdan online book library.
 On the first line, you will receive a string representing a shelf with books in the library.
 Every book is separated with "&".

 On the next lines until the "Done" command, you will be receiving the commands separated with " | ":